daattali/beautiful-jekyll/capstone/timeline.md

 #### Students rate proposals

 A list of finalized proposals, along with one-sentence summaries, will be posted on a "project board" viewable by the students.
-The students will then rate their interest in the proposals, according to the following scale:
+The students will then rate their interest in the proposals.

-- 1: reject
-- 2: accept (default)
-- 3: accept with interest
-- 4: accept with extra interest

 #### Selection of proposals